belongtothenight/SMRBS-ESP32/info/update_log.md

    2. When building the example, the include statement doesn't work, no similiar issue was found in the internet, so I fired a [post](https://github.com/espressif/esp-idf/issues/9776) of issue on GitHub and hope this will be solved.
    3. The directory of example is "C:\Users\dachu\esp\esp-idf\examples\peripherals\adc\continuous_read_test".
    4. A list of procedures for programming using ESP-IDF.
 Path: "C:\Users\dachu\esp\button trigger.txt".
 [Go to list](https://github.com/belongtothenight/SMRBS-ESP32/blob/main/info/button%20trigger.txt)
+5. 20220914 18:37 Change from Platformio to ESP-IDF.
+   1. Successfully flashed and monitored sample code from GitHub after reinstalling ESP-IDF release v5.0.